 Brennan Rubie was involved in U.S. Ski Team camps until he punched a ticket into the U.S. Development program in 2010.
-Since then, the Snowbird shredder has won NorAm races, scored World Cup points and is quickly easing into his role as the next American giant slalom ace.
+The Snowbird shredder won NorAm races, scored World Cup points during his six-year racing career.

 After a long rehab from a fractured leg he suffered during the 2013 season, Rubie was back in the saddle for 2014.
-Rubie finished second in the NorAm GS standings in 2014 to hold on to his World Cup GS start for 2015, but struggled to put two runs together on the World Cup circuit in 2015.
-From there, Rubie hit the road to build confidence on the FIS and Europa Cup tours and brought that confidence into World Championships grabbing 26th in GS.
+He finished second in the NorAm GS standings in 2014 to hold on to his World Cup GS start for 2015, but struggled to put two runs together on the World Cup circuit in 2015.
+From there, Rubie hit the road to build confidence on the FIS and Europa Cup tours and brought that confidence into World Championships grabbing 26th in GS at Beaver Creek.
 Rubie then finished the season off strong, scoring some solid low point NorAm and FIS results.

 Rubie's dad was a ski instructor at Snowbird and first hooked him up to the ski harness at two.
 It wasn't long before he joined the Bird’s club program.
 "It's a different race program than most places.
 You learned to love skiing first, then racing."
 By the time he hit fifth grade, things were moving in the race direction.
 "Basically, I'd add a day of race training each year to the point where I was running gates six days a week."

 His folks are also big windsurfers and began taking family trips to the wind mecca of Hood River, OR since he was eight years old.
 A big music fan, his iPod has more songs than he could listen to in a week.
 He's also got a killer movie collection—just ask him.